Water supply and sanitation in Kenya: Sanitation

 The total number of people lacking access to at least basic sanitation in 2015 was 32 million people.

 Countrywide estimates for 2015 by the JMP indicate that 30% (43% of urban and 28% of rural) Kenyans had access to at least basic sanitation, including sewerage.
 In urban areas an additional 27% of the population used shared latrines.
-In rural areas, open defecation was estimated to be still practised by 12% of the population.
+In rural areas, open defecation was estimated to be still practiced by 12% of the population.
 The 2015 report by the Water and Sanitation Regulatory Board did not include any figures on access to sanitation in the broad sense, but only an estimate of access to sewerage in urban areas, which was estimated at 16%.

 In 2006–2007 it had been reported that half of the Kenyan population within the service area of 55 WSPs had access to improved sanitation facilities (this definition includes flush, pour flush toilets connected to a piped system, septic tanks, VIP latrines and pit latrines).
 In Nairobi, sanitation coverage was about 23% in 2006–2007.
 The Kenyan Integrated Household Budget Survey of 2006 reported a much higher sanitation coverage 84%, including shared latrines and shallow pit latrines.